genmon/sirius/notes/dokku.md

 # Push your sirius app

-We set our Digital Ocean instance as the remote with the dokku user as our account:
+Back on the local laptop, we set our Digital Ocean instance as the remote with the dokku user as our account:

 ```
 git remote add dokku dokku@${DO}:sirius